8Firdavs8/leetcode/README.md

 # leetcode
-It is Winter Break, I am just solving Leetcode Questions for fun :)
+It is Winter Break, therefore, I am just solving Leetcode Questions for fun :)